Neuro-Ophthalmology & Neuro-Otology

 Benign paroxysmal positional vertigo is caused by dislodged otoconia from the utricle that have entered a semicircular canal where they move freely within the endolymph.

-Seven factors that predispose to benign paroxysmal positional vertigo are (1) advanced age, (2) head trauma, (3) other ear disease, (4) migraine, (5) osteoporosis and decreased serum vitamin D, (6) vascular risk factors, in particular hypertension, and (7) bed rest.
-Described associations with giant cell arteritis (02) and diabetes (26) need to be confirmed.
-In a large series of patients, the condition was idiopathic in about half of the cases, with the incidence increasing with age (04).
-There is evidence that the number of otoconia attached to the utricle and sacculus decreases with age, possibly due to spontaneous dislodgement (47).
+Seven factors that predispose to benign paroxysmal positional vertigo are (1) advanced age, (2) head trauma, (3) other ear disease, (4) migraine, (5) osteoporosis and decreased serum vitamin D, (6) vascular risk factors, and (7) bed rest.
+In a large series of patients, the condition was idiopathic in about half of the cases, with the incidence increasing with age (03).
+There is evidence that the number of otoconia attached to the utricle and sacculus decreases with age, possibly due to spontaneous dislodgement (46).
 The fate of loosened otoconial debris is not known.
-It has been suggested that they dissolve rapidly in the endolymph (101).
+It has been suggested that they dissolve rapidly in the endolymph (107).
 However, if this was correct, one would expect the dissolution of otoconia attached to the otolith organs as well.
-In patients with idiopathic benign paroxysmal positional vertigo, impairment of the otolith-ocular reflex has been documented, suggesting an underlying degeneration of the utricle (95).
-In 18% of cases, benign paroxysmal positional vertigo commenced within 3 days after head trauma (04).
+In patients with idiopathic benign paroxysmal positional vertigo, impairment of the otolith-ocular reflex has been documented, suggesting an underlying degeneration of the utricle (101).
+In 18% of cases, benign paroxysmal positional vertigo commenced within 3 days after head trauma (03).
 The concussion of the labyrinth may dislodge otoconia from the gelatinous matrix of the utricular macula, leading to benign paroxysmal positional vertigo as soon as these particles have entered a semicircular canal.
-In a large cohort, 14% of patients with posttraumatic benign paroxysmal positional vertigo had bilateral involvement, compared to 6% of idiopathic cases (55).
-Vestibular neuritis or other peripheral vestibular disease preceding the onset of benign paroxysmal positional vertigo has been documented in 15% of patients (04), leading to a coexistence of caloric hyporesponsiveness and benign paroxysmal positional vertigo.
-This seemingly paradoxical finding is explained by the sparing of the posterior semicircular canal in most cases of vestibular neuritis (31).
-The coexistence of benign paroxysmal positional vertigo with Ménière disease, sudden hearing loss, and other ear disease has been reported (04; 45).
-Migraine also appears to be a predisposing factor as it is more common in patients with idiopathic benign paroxysmal positional vertigo than in those with benign paroxysmal positional vertigo secondary to an identifiable cause (51).
-The association with migraine has been attributed to recurrent damage to the inner ear during migraine attacks (Baloh and Honrubia 1998; 51; 24).
-Familial incidence has been described (34).
+In a large cohort, 14% of patients with posttraumatic benign paroxysmal positional vertigo had bilateral involvement, compared to 6% of idiopathic cases (56).
+Vestibular neuritis or other peripheral vestibular disease preceding the onset of benign paroxysmal positional vertigo has been documented in 15% of patients (03), leading to a coexistence of caloric hyporesponsiveness and benign paroxysmal positional vertigo.
+This seemingly paradoxical finding is explained by the sparing of the posterior semicircular canal in most cases of vestibular neuritis (30).
+The coexistence of benign paroxysmal positional vertigo with Ménière disease, sudden hearing loss, and other ear disease has been reported (03; 44).
+Migraine is a predisposing factor as it is more common in patients with idiopathic benign paroxysmal positional vertigo than in those with benign paroxysmal positional vertigo secondary to an identifiable cause (50).
+The association with migraine has been attributed to recurrent damage to the inner ear during migraine attacks (Baloh and Honrubia 1998; 50; 24).
+Familial incidence has been described (33).
 The detachment of otoconia seems to be related to calcium homeostasis.
-A large population-based retrospective cohort study from South Korea showed that osteoporosis patients have a 1.75 times higher risk of developing benign paroxysmal positional vertigo than individuals without osteoporosis (17).
+A large population-based retrospective cohort study from South Korea showed that patients with osteoporosis have a 1.75 times higher risk of developing benign paroxysmal positional vertigo than individuals without osteoporosis (16).
 Vitamin D deficiency seems to be a risk factor for recurrence of benign paroxysmal positional vertigo (01).
-Hypertension may cause vascular damage to the macula of the utricle, resulting in dislodgment of otoliths (94; 29).
-An association between benign paroxysmal positional vertigo and stroke has been shown in 2 population-based studies (94; 54) and may be mediated by the effect of hypertension.
-Also, the disease frequently manifests itself in the postoperative phase of ear or general surgery (04; 35).
+Hypertension may cause vascular damage to the macula of the utricle, resulting in dislodgment of otoliths (100; 28).
+An association between benign paroxysmal positional vertigo and stroke has been shown in two population-based studies (100; 55) and may be mediated by the effect of hypertension.
+A meta-analysis found that patients with benign paroxysmal positional vertigo have higher cholesterol level than controls (20).
+Also, the disease frequently manifests itself in the postoperative phase of ear or general surgery (03; 34).

 The canalolithiasis concept is supported by several histological and intraoperative findings.
-Schuknecht described granular deposits both on the cupula and within the semicircular canal in patients who suffered from posterior canal benign paroxysmal positional vertigo prior to death from unrelated disease (80).
-Mobile endolymph particles have been observed intraoperatively within the posterior canal in patients with benign paroxysmal positional vertigo (78).
-A prospective study observed particulate matter in the posterior canal in patients with benign paroxysmal positional vertigo during canal occlusion, but not in patients with labyrinthine surgery for other ear disorders (98).
-In 1 patient, some particles could be recovered and proved morphologically consistent with degenerated otoconia when studied by electron microscopy (98).
-It has been shown by means of physio-mathematical models that the prerequisites for benign paroxysmal positional vertigo are an amount of approximatively 62 otoconia within the affected semicircular canal and that these particles have to form an agglomeration in order to exert a hydrodynamic effect when moving in the canal (44).
-The characteristic time course of nystagmus in benign paroxysmal positional vertigo can be simulated in an animal model with free-floating otoconia using isolated frog semicircular canals (90).
-However, the most convincing proof for canalolithiasis is provided by the efficacy of positioning maneuvers, which aim to clear the affected canal from mobile particles (83; 30).
+Schuknecht described granular deposits both on the cupula and within the semicircular canal in patients who suffered from posterior canal benign paroxysmal positional vertigo prior to death from unrelated disease (85).
+Mobile endolymph particles have been observed intraoperatively within the posterior canal in patients with benign paroxysmal positional vertigo (83).
+A prospective study observed particulate matter in the posterior canal in patients with benign paroxysmal positional vertigo during canal occlusion, but not in patients with labyrinthine surgery for other ear disorders (104).
+In one patient, some particles could be recovered and proved morphologically consistent with degenerated otoconia when studied by electron microscopy (104).
+It has been shown by means of physio-mathematical models that the prerequisites for benign paroxysmal positional vertigo are an amount of approximatively 62 otoconia within the affected semicircular canal and that these particles have to form an agglomeration in order to exert a hydrodynamic effect when moving in the canal (43).
+The characteristic time course of nystagmus in benign paroxysmal positional vertigo can be simulated in an animal model with free-floating otoconia using isolated frog semicircular canals (96).
+However, the most convincing proof for canalolithiasis is provided by the efficacy of positioning maneuvers, which aim to clear the affected canal from mobile particles (88; 29).

 Benign paroxysmal positional vertigo is said to be the most common cause for vertigo, particularly in the elderly.
 Estimates of the prevalence of benign paroxysmal positional vertigo range widely as the time course is transitory and often patients are examined during the symptom-free period.
 A population-based survey in Germany found a lifetime prevalence of 3.2% in women and 1.6% in men, whereas the 1-year prevalence was 2.3% and 0.9% respectively.
-The cumulative incidence reached almost 10% at the age of 80 years (94).
-Another study that did not require strict diagnostic criteria estimated the incidence to be 107 cases per 100,000 per year (32).
-The prevalence of benign paroxysmal positional vertigo in unselected geriatric populations is about 10% (75; 63).
-In dizziness clinics, about 1 out of 5 patients presents with benign paroxysmal positional vertigo.
+The cumulative incidence reached almost 10% at the age of 80 years (100).
+Another study that did not require strict diagnostic criteria estimated the incidence to be 107 cases per 100,000 per year (31).
+The prevalence of benign paroxysmal positional vertigo in unselected geriatric populations is about 10% (80; 66).
+In dizziness clinics, about one out of five patients presents with benign paroxysmal positional vertigo.

 Central positional nystagmus often persists as long as the precipitating head position is maintained, and it usually does not fatigue with repetitive positioning.
 Typically, patients with central positional nystagmus present with additional neurologic findings that cannot be explained by benign paroxysmal positional vertigo such as truncal ataxia, perverted head-shaking nystagmus, gaze-evoked nystagmus, and impaired smooth pursuit (22).